Object-ify/machine-learning/ridge-regression-price-prediction/README.md

-#### This is a small piece of code on Q language based on the work of Kumar R. using ridge prediction for house price prediction:
+#### This is a small piece of code on Q language using ridge prediction statistical technique for house price prediction:

 * [Source code](https://github.com/t4joel/machine-learning/blob/master/ridge-regression-price-prediction/ridge-regression-price-prediction.q)